 Similar to all other benzodiazepines, there are many short-term and long-term effects that can negatively affect someone who takes temazepam.
 Learning how dangerous it is and being able to recognize the signs of temazepam addiction and abuse is an important factor in treating it.

-The side effects of temazepam abuse are relatively easy to spot but can be easily overlooked if you do not know what exactly you are looking for.
+The side effects of temazepam abuse, as outlined by the Mayo Clinic, are relatively easy to spot but can be easily overlooked if you do not know what exactly you are looking for.
 Some common adverse short-term side effects of temazepam can include:

 The list above is meant to help most cases as they are the most reported and thus the most common side effects.
 However, we know that your case is more than likely different, so here are the less common side effects that may help in detecting temazepam abuse: